ozlemkeles/ozlemkeles/README.md

 I'm also currently enrolled in the Backend Web Development Bootcamp at Re:Coded, where I'm deepening my skills in technologies like JavaScript and Node.js.
 One of the highlights of my journey is the **Cookiz** project, which was a collaborative effort and a graduation project.

+- [Re:Coded](https://github.com/RCDD-202303-TUR-BEW): Active member and learner in the Backend Web Development Bootcamp, diving into various coding assignments and projects.
 - [Cookiz](https://github.com/ozlemkeles/cookiz): Explore the Cookiz project and witness the results of our hard work, problem-solving, and passion for coding.

 Let's connect and learn from each other!
 You can find me on [LinkedIn](https://www.linkedin.com/in/ozlemkeles1/) where I share my professional experiences and connect with fellow developers.